 - 70 Awesome Coaching Questions Using the GROW Model

 - User Stories, Epics and Themes by Mike Cohn.

-- Splitting User Stories by Richard Lawrence.
+- Splitting User Stories by Richard Lawrence and Peter Green.

 - On Acceptance Criteria for User Stories article by Sandy Mamoli.